-Financial instruments that potentially subject the Corporation to concentrations of credit risk consist primarily of cash and accounts receivable.
-The Corporation's maximum credit risk at November 30, 2010 is the carrying value of these financial assets.
+Financial instruments that potentially subject the Corporation to concentrations of credit risk consist primarily of cash, short-term investment and accounts receivable.
+The Corporation's maximum credit risk at February 28, 2011 is the carrying value of these financial assets.

 In the normal course of business the Corporation evaluates the financial condition of its customers on a continuing basis and reviews the credit worthiness of all new customers.
 Management assesses the need for allowances for potential credit losses by considering the credit risk of specific customers, historical trends and other information.
-At November 30, 2010, 85% of the Corporation's accounts receivable was receivable from four customers.
+At February 28, 2011, 87% of the Corporation's accounts receivable was receivable from four customers.

-The Corporation's aged accounts receivable is comprised of 60.3% current, 22.1% past due up to 60 days and 17.6% past due over 60 days.
+The Corporation's aged accounts receivable are comprised of 35.2% current, 17.6% past due up to 60 days and 47.2% past due over 60 days.
 While certain amounts are past due, management considers there is no impairment of the accounts receivable.

-Credit risk associated with cash and short-term investment is minimized substantially by ensuring that these financial assets are placed with major financial institutions that have been accorded strong investment grade rating.
+Credit risk associated with cash and short-term investment is minimized substantially by ensuring that these financial assets are placed with major financial institutions that have been accorded a strong investment grade rating.